Rethinking Config with Aero & Integrant

 {:http/service

-{:port #or [#integer #env PORT 8080]
+{:port #or [#long #env PORT 8080]

 :db #ig/ref :db/pg